ywz978020607/docker_nginx_with_manage/README.md

 # Docker of nginx with django to support auth, upload(drag or click) and pic_pipeline.
-It's a simple nginx docker with a django backend as the background management module to support user auth and upload files/folder, etc. You can loggin as admin with this account.(user:admin   passwd:a)
+It's a simple nginx docker with a django backend as the background management module to support user auth and upload files/folder, etc. You can loggin as admin with this account.(user:admin   passwd:a).
+The whole system is placed by Docker(Nginx + Uwsgi + Django + Sqlite3)!

 # Why use this?